Pokecraft-exe/PYWidget/README.md

 # PYWidget

-creates simple widgets in python for windows
+PYWidget offers to create widgets in python for windows fully customizable.